-Young newlyweds Paul and Bea have married on a whim.
+Paul and Bea have married on a whim.
 They travel up to her family’s cabin for their honeymoon.
 Once there, Paul starts to notice increasingly strange things.
 He wakes to find Bea naked in the woods in the middle of the night.
 She insists she was sleepwalking but he becomes disturbed at finding cuts on her thighs.
 He then comes across her rehearsing a series of excuses and thereafter she seems to be employing these in avoiding any opportunity for sex.
 He also notices that she has difficulty remembering things and has to write basic details of their life down in a notebook.
 Believing that an old childhood friend Will may have raped her in the woods, Paul goes to confront him only to find the same thing is happening to Will’s wife and that Will may have met a sinister end.

-Honeymoon is a writing/directing debut for Leigh Janiak, a woman director who had previously only worked in the industry as a producer’s assistant.
+Honeymoon was a writing/directing debut for Leigh Janiak, a woman director who had previously only worked in the industry as a producer’s assistant.
 Honeymoon was shot on a one million dollar budget in North Carolina.
 It did the rounds of various international film festivals and gained modest attention, even if the majority of people appeared to be left confused by the ending.

 For almost the entire film, the screen is inhabited by only the two lead actors.
 These are played the increasingly rising name of British actor Harry Treadaway and Scottish actress Rose Leslie, who came to attention on tv’s Downton Abbey (2010-5) and Game of Thrones (2011-9).
 The two of them connect together extremely well during the early scenes – it is clear that they are having fun together and that Leigh Janiak has encouraged them to improvise.

 The last third of Honeymoon enters into a genuinely unnerving place.
 [PLOT SPOILERS] Here an increasingly upset Harry Treadaway demands to know what is going on as Rose Leslie seems to be losing her memory altogether whereupon he ties her to the bed to force explanations, the most disturbing of which is when she cannot even seem to remember vital events from days ago and makes up a story about how he proposed.
-Events become even more unsettling like where he reaches inside her and pulls a long writhing tentacle out of her vagina.
-Or where she starts coming out with lines like “I’m leaving here” and “We don’t need you,” before the disturbingly cool and detached way that she makes him prisoner and takes him for a boat trip on the lake.
+Events become even more unsettling like where he reaches inside and pulls a long writhing tentacle out of her vagina.
+Or where she starts coming out with lines like “I’m leaving here” and “We don’t need you,” before the disturbingly cool and detached way that she makes him prisoner and takes him for a boat trip out on the lake.